-The issues currently addressed by Social Practices are Cultural Diversity, Open Design, Gamification and Sustainability; four domains in which systemic change is particularly relevant.
+The issues currently addressed by Social Practices are Cultural Diversity, Performative action, Powerplay en New Earth; four domains in which systemic change is particularly relevant.

 Cultural Diversity questions systems of living together; it focuses on the globalising and urbanising world.
 It unravels cultural, economic, political and social structures in order to create images or interventions that influence the sensations or behaviours of ‘local’ citizens of the world.